taking a nap outside a gurudwara in Delhi

 If you want to learn about the culture and shop for handicrafts from all across India, the shops of Baba Kharak Singh Road are the place to come.
 The emporiums are state-run shops which sell local handicrafts and products.
 There are 4 blocks of these on Baba Kharak Singh Road, conveniently located on one side of the street very close to Connaught Place, and they’re ideal for a first time visit to Delhi.
 Prices are usually reasonable (except for the Delhi emporium, which I find over-priced).

-You can buy tea from Assam, hand-made carpets and pashminas from Kashmir, cotton and silk shawls from Bihar, Gujarati wood carvings, Rajasthani paintings, huge sandstone carvings from Odisha, pearls from Telangana, brass deities from Tamil Nadu, traditional saris from Kerala and warm sweaters and socks from Himachal – all in one afternoon!
+You can buy tea from Assam, hand-made carpets and real pashminas from Kashmir, cotton and silk shawls from Bihar, Gujarati wood carvings, Rajasthani paintings, huge sandstone carvings from Odisha, pearls from Telangana, brass deities from Tamil Nadu, traditional saris from Kerala and warm sweaters and socks from Himachal – all in one afternoon!

 From Gurudwara Bangla Sahib, walk straight up Baba Kharak Singh Road.
 The shops start just opposite the Shivaji Stadium metro station.